asreview/asreview/docs/source/intro/datasets.rst

 When using the :ref:`ASReview command line interface for simulation
 <cli:Simulate>`, an additional binary variable to indicate labeling decisions
 (``0`` = irrelevant, ``1`` = relevant) is required for ALL records.
 In
-ASReview LAB, if labels are available for a part of the dataset (i.e., partly labeled data), the labels will be automatically detected and used for prior knowledge.
+ASReview LAB, if labels are available for a part of the dataset (i.e., :doc:`partly labeled data <../features/pre-screening>`), the labels will be automatically detected and used for prior knowledge.

 Compatibility
 -------------

-Citation managers
+Citation Managers
 ~~~~~~~~~~~~~~~~~

 The following table provides an overview of export files from citation